GiovanniCinel/CodeAdvent/README.md

 ---

 ## Contributions

 Contributions, suggestions, and improvements are welcome!
 Feel free to fork the repository and submit a pull request.

+---

+## Disclaimer: Just for Fun! 😄

+While these solutions may seem simple or even a bit quirky, that's because they are!
+I'm solving these puzzles just for fun and to enjoy the challenge.
+Don't expect cutting-edge algorithms or overly complex solutions—I'm here to have a good time. 🎉